 - Traffic information services

-Related products that are not in class 39
+Related Products that Don’t Appear in Class 39

 Class 39 covers travel services and transport of goods.
 It also involves the storage and rental of vehicles and vehicle-related things.

 An experienced trademark attorney can help you understand the trademark classes and choose the appropriate class.

 A lawyer can also make sure you are not using a trademark that is too similar to another company’s before you go through the application process.